Left and Center: Jennifer circa, 1991

 Clothing/Jewelry Description: A one piece bathing suite which included orange/yellow/pink/turquoise squares and squiggle shapes

 Details of Disappearance

 Jennifer was last seen in Spring Lake, North Carolina on June 23rd 1991.
-She was last seen as she left her home in the Holly Hills Mobile Park in the 1400 block of North Fort Bragg Boulevard at approximately 1:15 pm.
-She never arrived at her friends home and was never seen or heard from again.
+She was last seen leaving her family’s residence located at Holly Hills Mobile Home Park in the 1400 block of north Fort Bragg Boulevard.
+She was going four houses away in the same trailer park to play with two boys and was last seen by her mother, Jinger Patterson, at approximately 1:15 pm.
+She stated Jennifer gave her a kiss goodbye and left.
+She apparently never arrived to her destination and was never seen or heard from again afterwards.

 If you have any information concerning this case, please contact: